Snoogens101/SnoogensArenaRetributionPaladin/README.md

 ***

 ## Settings:
-**First 5 Letters of the Addon:** - enter your Aimsharp addon's first 5 letters, e.g. if your Aimsharp addon is called `DankMemes`, enter `dankm`.
+**First 5 Letters of the Addon:** - Enter your Aimsharp addon's first 5 letters, e.g. if your Aimsharp addon is called `DankMemes`, enter `dankm`.
+**Ingame World Latency:** - Enter your ingame world latency (ms) for an absolutely optimized and fast rotation
-**Reaction Time (ms):** - enter your preferred reaction time in milliseconds for features such as Grapple Weapon, Diffuse Magic etc. I recommend keeping it as default.
+**Reaction Time (ms):** - Enter your preferred reaction time in milliseconds for features such as Blessing of Freedom, Sanctuary etc. I recommend keeping it as default.
+**Convenant:** - Select your Covenant

 **Trinkets and Phial**
-**Top/Bottom Trinket:** - Set the one to `On-use DPS` that you want to use during Burst, i.e. your on-use damage trinket.
+**Top/Bottom Trinket:** - Set to `On-use DPS` that you want to use during Burst.
 Set to `On-use HP` to use automatically at 35% Health.
+**Auto Summon Steward** - Automatically Summons your Steward in Arena before the doors open so you won't forget your potions.
 **Auto Phial of Serenity @ HP%** - Uses your Phial of Serenity automatically at the set and below Health percentage.
-**Auto Summon Steward** - Automatically Summons your Steward in Arena before the doors open so you won't forget your potions.
+**Auto Healthstone @ HP%** - Uses Healthstone automatically at the set and below Health percentage.

+**Word of Glory - Toggle**

 **Mitigation**
 **Auto Diffuse Magic on Big DMG Spell:** - Casts Diffuse Magic when a big damage spell like Chaos Bolt, Convoke etc is about to hit you.